YourRoots by Genomelink

 Children(s): Sarah McCraken

-The story of George E. McCracken began in 1803 in Whithorn, Wigtownshire, Scotland.
-George E. McCracken married Mary Ann Arnold, and had children including Sarah Jane McCraken.
-George E. McCracken passed away in 1886 in Buffalo Twp, Armstrong co.
-PA.
+George E. McCracken was born in 1803 in Whithorn, Wigtownshire, Scotland, the child of George Alexander Mccrackan And Sarrah Stevenson.
+George E. McCracken married Mary Ann Arnold, and had children including Sarah Jane Mccraken.
+George E. McCracken passed away in 1886 in Slate Lick, Armstrong County, Pennsylvania, United States of America.

 Find more search results for George McCracken